 The Bruce Highway has been rated as one of the most dangerous roads in Australia.

 The range of projects to be undertaken as part of the Infrastructure Investment Programme are aimed at improving the safety, capacity constraints, and flood immunity issues currently experienced along the length of the Bruce Highway.

-The Australian Government is providing up to $6.7 billion over the 10 year period from 2013-14.
-In total, $8.5 billion is to be invested over the ten year period in partnership with the Queensland Government.
+The Australian Government is committed to providing $6.7 billion over the 10 year period from 2013-14.

 The projects will be progressively delivered over the ten year period to 2023.